nickfargo/state/README.md

 obj.state -> ''                         # State ''
 ```

 In addition to being the top-level node of the tree from which all of an object’s states inherit, the root state acts as the *default method store* for the object’s state implementation, containing methods originally defined on the object itself, for which now exist one or more stateful reimplementations elsewhere within the state tree.
-This capacity allows the *method delegator pattern* to work simply by always forwarding a method call on the object to the object’s current state; if no corresponding method override is defined within the current state or its superstates, **State** will as a last resort resolve the call to the original implementation held within the root state.
+This capacity allows the *method delegation pattern* to work simply by always forwarding a method call on the object to the object’s current state; if no corresponding method override is defined within the current state or its superstates, **State** will as a last resort resolve the call to the original implementation held within the root state.

 #### Inheriting states across prototypes